-3.4.33Table 10.3.9 shows land use classes, significance and related scores.
-A variety of land uses have been associated with peat failures which form the scoring and potential for failure.
+3.4.33 Table 3.9Error!
+Reference source not found. shows land use classes, significance and related scores.
+Several forms of land uses have been associated with peat failures which form the scoring and potential for failure.

-Table 10.3.9: Land Use Feature Classes, Significance and Scores Land Use Significance Score Cutting / Turbary Peat failures are often associated with peat cuttings/turbary 3 Adjacent Quarrying Failures are occasionally reported adjacent to quarries (usually as bog bursts, bog flows or peat flows) 2 Burning Failures are rarely associated with burning though this activity may create pathways for water to the base of peat 1 Other Land Use Failures are rarely associated with other forms of land use 0
+Table 3.9 Land Use Feature Classes, Significance and Scores

+Land Use Significance Score Cutting/ Turbary Peat failures are often associated with peat cuttings/turbary 3 Adjacent Quarrying Failures are occasionally reported adjacent to quarries (usually as bog bursts, bog flows or peat flows) 2 Burning Failures are rarely associated with burning though this activity may create pathways for water to the base of peat 1

+Land Use Significance Score Other Land Use Failures are rarely associated with other forms of land use 0